RADIANT RESILIENCE

 - Sound Bath with indigenous healers.
 Hwiemtun (Coast Salish) and Lekha (Metis) provide a healing space to journey through a variety of frequencies.

 - Catered Meals.
-Farm-to-Table vegetarian and pescatarian meals with fresh vibrant produce are a way of life on Salt Spring Island.
-The Welcome Dinner with faculty on Sunday and celebration dinner with faculty on Friday are included in the tuition along with light breakfasts and lunches.
+Farm-to-Table vegetarian and pescatarian meals with fresh, vibrant produce are a way of life on Salt Spring Island.
+The Welcome Dinner with faculty on Sunday and the Celebration Dinner with faculty on Friday are included in the tuition along with light breakfasts and lunches.
 Participants are encouraged to share evening meals as desired.

 - Spaciousness for rest, integration, and unstructured time—we make time for varied opportunities for quiet reflection, hiking, or gathering in smaller groups.